 There are a lot of email verification services available, and it might be overwhelming when searching for the right one for the first time.
 There are several methods used by providers to verify emails so there is a small variation in results and accuracy.
 We find that the difference in accuracy is fairly small – around 2% – while the cost can vary x2-5.

 For this comparison article, we are focusing more on affordable providers we have evaluated as potential partners.
 BigMailer is a very affordable email marketing platform, so it was important for us to continue to offer our customers great value when integrating a 3rd party email validation service.

 Other factors that we considered besides cost are: security and GDRP compliance, availability of robust APIs to process large data sets, possibility to run a test prior to purchase, and finally the team behind the service and support.

 Below are the services we had reviewed and ranking factors we have checked for this article:

-As we were evaluating prospecting partners 3 services stood out (and we got you extra discount with all 3):
+As we were evaluating prospecting partners 2 services stood out (and we got you extra discount with both):

-All 3 providers have de-duplication but they act on it differently (as of Jan 2021):
+Both providers have de-duplication but they act on it differently:

-- TheChecker automatically de-dupes your list but doesn’t display the info on results so it can be confusing why your output list is smaller than the list you uploaded.
+- Emailable automatically de-dupes your list but doesn’t display the info on results so it can be confusing why your output list is smaller than the list you uploaded.

 - Bouncer automatically de-dupes and displays the stats.

-If you tried out these providers and have feedback to share please leave it in the comments.
+If you tried out these providers and have feedback please share it with us.